-This five-week course provides introductory level information about geographic intelligence and geographic information systems (GIS).
-Participants learn about the various tools and strategies to obtain geographical intelligence for enhanced emergency planning and response, including United States National Grid (USNG) coordinates, GIS data types, and using the ArcGIS Online tool to create features and attributes, join information, create data and queries, run a map overlay and analyze the geographic data.
+Enrollment in mediated courses is currently on hold.
+This 5-week course provides introductory-level information about geographic intelligence and geographic information systems (GISs).
+Participants learn about the various tools and strategies to obtain geographical intelligence for enhanced emergency planning and response, including United States National Grid (USNG) coordinates and GIS data types, as well as using the ArcGIS Online tool to create features and attributes, join information, create data and queries, run a map overlay, and analyze the geographic data.

 During the course, participants will explore modules that include:

 - Geographic Information Systems.